9track/FlashFloppy-wiki/Host-Platforms.md

 #### X7000
 The [Quick Disk](Quick-Disk) version of the FlashFloppy firmware has been tested working on X7000.
-Follow the Quick Disk connection and installation instructions, and note that you require a jumper at location **MO** only.
+Follow the Quick Disk connection and installation instructions:
+Note that you require a jumper at location **MO** only, and pin ordering of the QD header is reversed.
 No explicit configuration is required in FF.CFG.

 ## Amstrad CPC